domesama/flutter_bloc_infinite_lists/README.md

 # cryptocurrecy_with_bloc

-Basic uses of flutter_bloc with some integration of http requests to call API from "cryptocopare"
+Basic uses of flutter_bloc with some integration of http requests to call API from "cryptocompare"

 ## Getting Started